Gurr1/GACA/README.md

 **Always pull before pushing someone could have commited changes to that feature's branch**

+# Code Conventions

+Use JavaDoc, to explain larger methods and classes.

+All Operators should be sorounded by spaces.

+start Curly brackets should be on the same lines.

 # Members of Project:
 Status | Username | Real name | Github account | CID